 Chicken tikka masala is a curry made with roasted chicken and a red or orange sauce.
 This recipe differs from the traditional tikka masala in its use of a paste made with fresh cilantro and mint for a green chicken masala.
-Similarly to the traditional tikka masala though, the combination of Indian spices give a nice and spicy taste to this dish, something not too much unlike other curries.
+Like the traditional tikka masala though, the combination of Indian spices gives a nice spicy taste to this dish making it similar to other curries.

 This recipe calls for quite a few ingredients, but is really quick and simple to prepare.
-It should take no more than 30 minutes from start to finish to prepare.
+It should take no more than 30 minutes to prepare from start to finish.
 Of course, you can substitute the chicken thighs with pork or beef for an equally great result.
 Beef should give the dish an even bolder taste.
 Choose tender cuts of meat since the meat cooks quickly, contrary to a stew where the meat cooks slowly and tougher cuts can be used.

 Green chicken masala recipe